Use Case

 How does SWAPS handle items with different rarity tiers or value levels?+

-The scoring system evaluates value balance across all participants in a trade using multiple signals to assess fairness and value equivalence.
-Trades where one participant would receive significantly less value than they give are deprioritized or filtered.
+The scoring system evaluates value balance using multiple signals to assess fairness and value equivalence.
+Trades where a user would receive significantly less value than they give are deprioritized or filtered.
 Game developers can also configure custom scoring weights to reflect their economy's specific value hierarchy.

 Can game developers control which items are eligible for coordinated trades?+

 Absolutely.
 The SWAPS API supports item-level and category-level eligibility controls.
-Game developers can mark items as non-tradeable, restrict trades to within specific item categories, set minimum hold periods before items enter the preference network, and define custom rules around soulbound or quest-reward items.
-These controls are enforced at the graph level before trade discovery runs.
+Game developers can mark items as non-tradeable, restrict trades to within specific item categories, set minimum hold periods, and define custom rules around soulbound or quest-reward items.
+These controls are applied before trades are surfaced.

 Related